IainIsCreative/awesome-nodebots/readme.md

 - [Hardware Hacking With JavaScript](https://www.smashingmagazine.com/2016/02/hardware-hacking-with-javascript-internet-of-things/) by [James Miller](https://twitter.com/jimhunty) and [Mate Marschalko](https://twitter.com/MateMarschalko) for Smashing Magazine
 - [Getting started with Arduino, johnny-five and Websockets](http://blog.ricardofilipe.com/post/getting-started-arduino-johhny-five) by [Ricardo Magalhães](https://twitter.com/magalhini)
 - [How to Create a Smart Device With Arduino and Node.js Using PubNub](https://code.tutsplus.com/tutorials/how-to-create-a-smart-device-with-arduino-and-nodejs-using-pubnub--cms-25508) by [Tomomi Imura](http://twitter.com/girlie_mac) for TutsPlus
+- [Getting Started with Johnny Five for IoT with Tomomi Imura (Part 1)](https://www.youtube.com/watch?v=sC72DCxQrcU) - A starter tutorial for using Johnny-Five and hardware by [Tomomi Imura](http://twitter.com/girlie_mac) for PubNub.
+- [Getting Started with Johnny Five for IoT with Tomomi Imura (Part 2)](https://www.youtube.com/watch?v=S1jVmBnzwH8) - Part two of the starter tutorial in using Johnny-Five by [Tomomi Imura](http://twitter.com/girlie_mac) for PubNub.

 ### Interesting Nodebots